-Yes, most employer-sponsored healthcare benefits plans impose age limits on dependents, but the answers are rarely as simple as "26 and done."
-The federal ACA (Affordable Care Act) requires plans that cover children to allow them to stay on a parent's policy until they turn 26-regardless of marital status, student status, or financial dependency.
-However, there are important nuances around state laws, grandfathered plans, and special circumstances like disability or medical leave.
-Let's break down exactly what you need to know.
+Yes, most employer-sponsored health plans set age limits on dependents, but the answer is rarely as simple as "26 and done."
+The federal ACA requires plans that cover children to let them stay until 26 — regardless of marital status, student status, or financial dependency.
+But there are important nuances around state laws, grandfathered plans, and special cases like disability or medical leave.
+Here's what the rules actually look like, and where they bend.

 The Federal Baseline: Age 26 Under the ACA

-The ACA mandates that group health plans and health insurance issuers offering dependent coverage make it available to children up to age 26.
+The ACA mandates that group health plans and insurers offering dependent coverage make it available to children up to age 26.
 This applies to both fully insured and self-funded plans (with some exceptions for grandfathered plans issued before March 23, 2010).
 Key points:

-• You do not need to be a tax dependent of the parent to qualify-just a biological or adopted child, stepchild, or foster child.
+- You don't need to be a tax dependent of the parent to qualify — just a biological or adopted child, stepchild, or foster child.

-• Marriage does not disqualify a dependent until age 26.
+- Marriage doesn't disqualify a dependent until age 26.

-• Student status does not matter-working full-time, taking gap years, or not in school at all still qualifies.
+- Student status doesn't matter — working full-time, taking gap years, or not in school at all still qualifies.

-• Coverage ends on the dependent's 26th birthday or at the end of the plan year in which they turn 26 (check your plan documents for the precise cutoff).
+- Coverage ends on the dependent's 26th birthday, or sometimes at the end of the plan year — check your plan documents for the exact cutoff.

 When Age Limits Don't Apply